 Step 6: Content Strategy for Local Authority

-Publishing regular blog content on topics relevant to your Seattle customers builds topical authority — Google's way of recognizing that you're an expert in your field.
+Publishing regular blog content on topics relevant to your Seattle customers builds topical authority.
 Focus on questions your customers actually ask:

 - "How much does a website cost for a small business in Seattle?"